fiskaltrust/rollout-doc/technical-operations/middleware/overview.md

 ## Components

 The Middleware follows a component-based approach, where different components, depending on the individual use case, are assembled into a CashBox configuration object.
-This CashBox object is then used by the Middleware to initialise and run all configured components and provide the respective services.
+This CashBox object is then used by the Middleware to initialize and run all configured components and provide the respective services.